The Golden Bird: Synopsis

 He finds that his older brothers, who have been carousing and living sinfully in the meantime, are to be hanged (on the gallows) and buys their liberty.
 They find out what he has done.
 When he sits on a river's edge, they push him in, take the bird, horse and princess and bring them to their father.
 However, all three grieve for the youngest son.
 The fox rescues the prince, and when he returns to his father's castle dressed in a beggar's cloak, the bird, the horse, and the princess all recognize him as the man who won them, and become cheerful again.
-His older brothers got punished for their good-less deeds, and he marries the princess.
+His older brothers get punished for their bad deeds, and he marries the princess.

-Finally, the third son cuts off the fox's head and feet at the creature's request.
-The fox is revealed to be a man, the brother of the princess who had been enchanted by a witch after being lost for great many years.
+Finally, at the request of the fox, the third son cuts the head off of the fox.
+The fox is revealed to be a man, the brother of the princess who had been enchanted by a witch after being lost for a great many years.